 - Enabling: Bridges the gap between our current and ideal self.

 You’ve probably heard about SMART goals at some point.
-It’s likely you’ve seen a template for them in textbooks and classrooms.
+You’ve likely seen a template for them in textbooks and classrooms.

 Here is what SMART stands for:

-There are some important elements to them, of course, but they are missing key components that are crucial to success (more on this later).
+Of course, there are some essential elements to them, but they are missing key components that are crucial to success (more on this later).

 Types of Goals